catberry/catberry/docs/index.md

 * `this.$context.referrer` – current [URI](https://github.com/catberry/catberry-uri) object
 of current referrer`
 * `this.$context.locator` – Service Locator of the application
-* `this.$context.element` – current DOM element that is a root of current component
+* `this.$context.element` – current DOM element that is a root of the current component
-* `this.$context.attributes` – set of attributes are set when component was rendered last time
+* `this.$context.attributes` – set of attributes are set when component was rendered the last time
 * `this.$context.redirect('String')` - redirects to specified location string
 * `this.$context.getComponentById(‘id’)` – gets other component by ID
 * `this.$context.createComponent(‘tagName’, attributesObject)` – creates new